Mikejo5000/vsts-docs-pr/docs/repos/git/pull-request-templates.md

 - [ ] You have added unit tests
 ```

+VSTS allows you to create the following type of pull request templates:

+- A **default** pull request template that is automatically applied for all new pull requests in the repository, unless overridden by a branch specific pull request template
+- **Branch specific** pull request templates that are automatically applied to pull requests targeting a specific branch
+- **Additional** pull request templates that can be optionally added by the pull request creator

 ## Default pull request templates

 Default pull request templates are automatically applied to the description field when a new pull request is created.
 To configure your repository with a default pull request template, create a file named `pull_request_template.md` or `pull_request_template.txt` and save it in your repository in one of the following folders.

-- The root folder of the repository
 - A folder named `.vsts` that is contained in the root folder of the repository
 - A folder name `docs` that is contained in the root folder of the repository
+- The root folder of the repository

 >[!NOTE]
 >Multiple locations are provided to give you flexibility in where you store your pull request templates.
 When a pull request is created, VSTS searches the designated folders in the order given, and uses the first default pull request template it finds.